-As the Affordable Care Act is implemented and the insurance marketplace for Obamacare has opened, I have heard scores of stories regarding the problems that people and employers are experiencing in finding coverage that is actually affordable.
+Since implementation of the Affordable Care Act and the insurance marketplace for Obamacare opened, I have heard scores of stories regarding the problems that people and employers are experiencing in finding coverage that is actually affordable.
 This ill-conceived law is continuing to cause massive uncertainty as we see the effect this law is having on job growth, economic growth, and American families.

 Proponents of Obamacare originally said that it would lower costs, improve quality, and cover those that had a pre-existing condition.
 Yet, today we see that it will actually cost jobs, reduce choices, lower the quality of care, and hurt the very people it was intended to help.
 Congress must continue to work to fully repeal Obamacare and to reform of our health care system with the objectives of increasing health care access, lowering costs, and improving the stability of this important segment of our economy.Health care reform should focus on re-establishing the patient-doctor relationship (without bureaucratic interference) and should rely on free market, private sector principles.

 Our health care system does need reform, but a government takeover of our nation’s health care system, turning it into yet another bloated federal bureaucracy, is not the solution.
 I support real health care reform that will lower the cost of care by including medical liability reform, promoting competition by allowing customers to form associations to purchase insurance across state lines, and by developing state-based solutions to address pre-existing conditions.